How on earth do you shift a relationship from a close peer relationship to one where you are managing your peers?

 - A mutual sounding board for pending actions

 - Wise counsel for difficult situations

 Most likely the relationship will have been based on a mix of these criteria.

 So what might your new criteria for an effective relationship be?

 Most likely you will find wise counsel, confidantes and friendly colleague-companions among your new peers.
 These are helpful relationships to have with peers to be an effective colleague, build shared agendas and get to know one another’s group and personal drivers.

 How does that change your relationship with your former peer?

 You can still maintain a strong two-way relationship with your former peer.
-From the relationship you have built up, you may continue to be sounding boards with one another; for you before you take your ideas to your new peers, for them how they are navigating with their team.
-You may want to continue to listen to their advice on how pending course of action will land in the wider group.
+From the relationship you have built up, you might continue to be sounding boards with one another before you take your ideas to your new peers, or for them on how they are navigating with their team.
+You may want to continue to listen to their advice on how a pending course of action will land in the wider group.
 And they may want to hear from you what political or organisation drivers to be alert to.
 In this way, your relationship remains mutual, and based on fresh criteria relevant to your new work roles.

 Discussing together how you want to manage your relationship is helpful to you both re-establishing a strong positive connection.
 One client of mine, Jeff, was appointed to lead his peers.
 He let me know he was struggling to be assertive with them and ask for what he wanted.
 How come?
 I asked.
 ‘They are my friends, I want them to like me.’
 Jeff and I began to work with options, and what other criteria were now relevant for him to be an effective leader.